I hope you enjoy this soothing miso soup with shiitake mushrooms. It’s one of my all time favorite soup recipes!

 Miso Soup without Dashi Broth

 This miso soup with shiitake mushrooms is better than takeout!
 It’s flavorful and rich.
 It’s the perfect plant-based replacement for chicken soup.
-Its filled with yummy vegetables and is great for gut health since it contains probiotics.
+Miso soup is filled with yummy vegetables from the land and sea.
+The main ingredient miso paste great for gut health since it contains probiotics.
 It’s my favorite macrobiotic recipe!

 This is also a miso soup recipe without dashi.
 Dashi is hard to find and has a fishy flavor that Americans aren’t used to.
-So with this yummy recipe you can still get all of the health benefits of miso soup without the fishy taste of dashi.
+So with this recipe you can still get all of the health benefits of miso soup without the fishy taste of.

 The best food stories are the kind that keep getting told.